 yew::<module>the macro generates

 ::yew::<module>to make sure that the Yew package is referenced correctly.
 This is also why

 - Due to potential trait method name collisions,

 <Type as Trait>is used to make sure that we are using members from the correct trait.

 The DOM ("document object model") is a representation of the HTML content that is managed by the browser for your web page.
 A "virtual" DOM is simply a copy of the DOM that is held in application memory.
 Managing a virtual DOM results in a higher memory overhead, but allows for batching and faster reads by avoiding or delaying the use of browser APIs.

-Having a copy of the DOM in memory can be really helpful for libraries which promote the use of declarative UIs.
+Having a copy of the DOM in memory can be helpful for libraries that promote the use of declarative UIs.
 Rather than needing specific code for describing how the DOM should be modified in response to a user event, the library can use a generalized approach with DOM "diffing".
-When a Yew component is updated and wants to change how it is rendered, the Yew library will build a second copy of the virtual DOM and directly compare to a virtual DOM which mirrors what is currently on screen.
+When a Yew component is updated and wants to change how it is rendered, the Yew library will build a second copy of the virtual DOM and directly compare it to a virtual DOM which mirrors what is currently on screen.
 The "diff" (or difference) between the two can be broken down into incremental updates and applied in a batch with browser APIs.
 Once the updates are applied, the old virtual DOM copy is discarded and the new copy is saved for future diff checks.